MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Parameters

-*right*\
+*`right`*\
-The bitset that is to be combined bitwise with the target bitset.
+the `bitset` that is to be combined bitwise with the target bitset.

 #### Return Value

-The modified target bitset that results from the bitwise `AND` operation with the bitset specified as a parameter.
+The modified target bitset that results from the bitwise `AND` operation with the `bitset` specified as a parameter.

 #### Remarks

 Two bits combined by the `AND` operator return **`true`** if each bit is true; otherwise, their combination returns **`false`**.

-Bitsets must be of the same size to be combined bitwise with the `AND` operator by the member operator function.
+The two `bitset`s must be of the same size to be combined bitwise with the `AND` operator by the member operator function.

 #### Example